 To optimize the isolation curve for a specific wavelength within the tuning range, the alignment of the output polarizer may be tweaked following the simple procedure outlined below.
 Only a minor adjustment is necessary to cover a range of tens of nanometers.
-The procedure differs slightly for different isolator packages, but the principle remains the same across our entire isolator family, and complete model-specific tuning instructions ship with each isolator.
+An isolator need only be fine-tuned once it has undergone its mandatory initial alignment.
+The fine-tuning process differs slightly for different isolator packages, but the principle remains the same across our entire isolator family, and complete model-specific tuning instructions ship with each isolator.